Disney Skyliner: Routes

-Riviera Resort and Epcot line
+Riviera and Epcot line

 The Epcot line is the longest and most complex of the three lines.
 Departing North from the Caribbean Beach hub, the line rises up to cross over the Jamaica and Aruba villages of the resort, before descending to a mid-station at the Riviera Resort, which is accessible from and adjacent to the Aruba village of Caribbean Beach.
 At the station, the line turns West and travels alongside Buena Vista Drive.
-As it reaches the parking lot and tennis courts of Disney's BoardWalk Resort, the line reaches the second mid-station, which is un-themed and only serves to turn the line to resume traveling North.
-After crossing over Epcot Resorts Boulevard and passing behind the France pavilion at World Showcase, the gondola descends into its final terminus at Epcot's International Gateway entrance to World Showcase.
+As it reaches the Disney's BoardWalk Resort, the line reaches its turning station and resumes traveling North.
+The line then passes over the France pavilion at Epcot before descending into its International Gateway terminus.

-The complex line features two sharp angle (greater than 90°) turn stations which create a z-shape.
-The routing enables the line to avoid bisecting World Showcase and avoid showing guests many of Epcot's backstage areas.
-Additionally, the line has more than 26 towers and a dozen different loading/unloading zones.
-The journey time for a one-way journey along the full route from Caribbean Beach to Epcot is 12 minutes.
-A journey between Caribbean Beach and Riviera takes 3 minutes, and the journey between Riviera and Epcot takes 9 minutes.
+The travel time between Caribbean Beach and Riviera takes 3 minutes, while the travel time between Riviera and Epcot takes 9 minutes.

 Hollywood Studios line

-The Hollywood Studios line heads due West out of the Caribbean Beach hub.
-The first part of the line cuts through previously unused slash pine forest, before descending and crossing over the tollbooth entrance to the Hollywood Studios parking lot.
-The line then crosses through the parking lot before descending into its Hollywood Studios terminus, in between the park entrance and the bus stop.
-The ride time for a one-way journey on the Hollywood Studios route is 5 minutes.
+The Hollywood Studios line departs from the Caribbean Beach hub, headed West.
+The first part of the line cuts through slash pine forest, before crossing over Hollywood Studios's parking lot before its final descent.

+The travel time on the Hollywood Studios line is 5 minutes.

-Art of Animation/Pop Century line
+Art of Animation / Pop Century line

-The Art of Animation/Pop Century line is the shortest of the three routes.
+The Art of Animation / Pop Century line is the shortest of the three routes.
 This line heads South from the Caribbean Beach hub towards the Art of Animation and Pop Century resorts.
-The first half of the line travels over reclaimed swampland.
-After passing by the Art of Animation Resort's Little Mermaid section and parking lot, the line descends and travels across Hourglass Lake, ending at a terminus on the middle of the lake at the preexisting "Generation Gap Bridge".
-A one-way journey on the Pop Century Resort/Art of Animation Resort line takes 4 minutes.
+The first half of the line travels over reclaimed swampland, and the second half travels over Hourglass Lake.

+Travel time on the Art of Animation / Pop Century line takes 4 minutes.